wangjun-microsoft/Cognitive-Documentation/Content/en-us/Custom-Speech-Service/FAQ.md

 * Imported data can be deleted after the import has been completed

 **Question**: What is the difference between the Search & Dictation Models and the Conversational Models

-* There are two Base Acoustic & Language Models to choose from in the Custom Speech Service.
+**Answer**: There are two Base Acoustic & Language Models to choose from in the Custom Speech Service.
-* ,
 * search queries, or dictation.
 The Microsoft Conversational AM is appropriate for recognizing speech spoken in a conversational style.
-This type of speech is typically directed at another person, such as in call centers or meetings.
+* This type of speech is typically directed at another person, such as in call centers or meetings.

 **Question**: Can I update my existing model (model stacking)